Career pathways in direct care

 A ladder, not a maze

-For many caregivers, training is tied to a single employer or state and can be difficult to carry forward when jobs change.
+For many caregivers, workforce training is tied to a single employer or state and can be difficult to carry forward when jobs change.
 Our leveling system is designed to be different: each level represents verified skills and learning hours that stay with the worker and can be recognized across organizations.

 Direct Care Professional leveling system